(English) Innovation Challenge 2017: These are the Finalists

 Charlie Harding, the Director of Product at the Kenyan non-profit tech company Ushahidi, has submitted his application within the theme of HRD security.
 The idea started to take shape a couple of years ago after Nairobi, where several Ushahidi staff are located, became the target of a terrorist attack.

 It was a real coordination nightmare to make sure that everyone was safe and we realised that this problem needed to be solved so that it does not happen again, to us or other organisations.
-We then came up with the idea to build a team emergency check-in app location that would reach you on whatever channel you prefer to speak on and then coordinate all responses onto one central location, Charlie explains.
+We then came up with the idea to build a team emergency check-in app location that would reach you on whatever channel you prefer to speak on and then coordinate all responses onto one central location, Charlie explained.

 Read the longer interview with Charlie Harding here.